England v India: Alastair Cook bowled by Ravichandran Ashwin

 - From the section Cricket

-Watch India spinner Ravichandran Ashwin bowl England's Alastair Cook with "an absolute peach" on day one of the first Test as Edgbaston.
+Watch India spinner Ravichandran Ashwin bowl England opener Alastair Cook with "a ripper" on day two of the first Test at Edgbaston.

-FOLLOW LIVE: England v India - first Test, day one - in-play clips, radio & text
+Cook's dismissal left England on 9-1 at the close of play after Virat Kohli's masterful 149 restricted England's first-innings lead to 13 runs.

 Available to UK users only.